evanfoster/evanfoster.github.io/posts/wccp-redundancy-and-clustering-of-caches-and-wan-optimizers/index.md

 -->

 ## What is WCCP?
 [WCCP](http://www.cisco.com/c/en/us/td/docs/ios-xml/ios/ipapp/configuration/12-4t/iap-12-4t-book/iap-wccp.html) is a service offered on Cisco routers and switches that makes it simple to deploy web caches and WAN optimizers among other things.
-It offers a lot of functionality including failover, redundancy and clustering, and complete control of ports while requiring minimal configuration changes on the switch or router.
+It offers a lot of functionality including failover, redundancy and clustering, and complete control of ports while requiring minimal configuration changes on the switch or router; almost all of the config is done on the cache or WAN optimizer, allowing your vendor to do what they do best.
 This power and configuration simplicity comes at the cost of a few pretty serious caveats.
 I'll get onto those, but first I need to explain how traffic flows.
 For those who already know WCCP, I'm going to be focusing on L2/Mask inbound redirection, so if you need guidance on GRE/Hash and/or outbound redirection, you'll want to look elsewhere.
 Also, this post is going to focus soley on caches.
 WAN optimizers have some trickery that I don't feel like covering right now, but there are some good guides out there on how to deploy those.
+Finally, I don't really want to cover how web caching works.
+I'll save that for another article.

-## How WCCP do
+## How WCCP works (roughly)
 Check out this diagram:

 ![WCCP flow diagram](/images/wccp-flow.png)

 This is how I explain the flow of WCCP to customers.
 The client makes a request (1), the router redirects that request to the cache (2), the cache goes and fetches the request from the webserver via the router (3 + 4), the webserver responds to the cache (5 + 6), and finally the cache sends the response to the client (7 + 8).
 It's important for the traffic to flow in this "sideways T" configuration.
 If you don't do it this way, *things will break*.
 Next, a quick config primer.

-## Do the Cisco thingy
+## WCCP config on the router or switch
 The configuration for WCCP is stupid simple on the router.
 Let's say that in the example above, there are three VLANs.
 VLAN 10 is for the clients, VLAN 20 is for the cache, and VLAN 30 is for the internet.
 Next, let's say that we want to redirect port 80 TCP traffic (HTTP).
 WCCP uses service groups to allow you to redirect several ports at once.
 These can range from 0 to 100, but 0 is a special, static group that only redirects destination port 80 TCP traffic.
 On a router, it can also be written as `web-cache`.
 In this example, we'll use the `web-cache` service group.
 Here's what the config would look like on the router:

 ```